ultimate271/notes/journal/journal.md

 times questionable) structure on the whole thing.
 So I will certainly pass on that today, but I might go over the weekend or next week if I am feeling so inspired.

+# 20180714
+So last night I had a dream, a dream that had some interesting points but as a whole was mostly absurd.
+Granted, most of my dreams are absurd.
+This one is one that takes place in that same world as dream Seattle, and the dream version of the place where I met my dad and Chuck fishing, although definitely in a different part of it.
+I know I had to go through the dream version of highway 635 to get to this place, and the end of the dream has my dream version of what would analgolously be the whole mess of interchange that is 114 and 121 and 183 and all of those sorts of roads there (although in the dream version there is no airport, it's just a lot of roads that have really elaborate interchanges.
+Anyway, I guess, to get to the bulk of the dream, (and I honestly really like this dream more because it reminds me of the map, which I might draw later, of a sort of fictional city, my dream city, that I know what it looks like) this dream mostly revolves around me, Nick Lacosi, and Kyle, all playing this sort of weird 3v3v3 game that has video game like qualities, but is played in the real world (the real world of the dream).
+It had to do with this area of the world, which in this dream world there are people, but the concept of "living somewhere" isn't one that we find burdensome I guess, but there is a whole open space which we basically use to play this game.
+We then choose our characters, similar to a blind pick draft in LOL, and we spend turns fortifying and otherwise arranging ourselves on this area.
+Well, in this first phase of the game, when it is our turn, we all know that we are not taking this game as seriously, as in, we are taking it seriously, but this game is not a serious part of our lives, and we have not dedicated ourselves to this game in the same way the other two teams had, and so after our first phase, we know that we are not going to win, and that we should probably just withdraw, not out of safety or honor or anything, but because we all know that the other team will easily win and that there isn't much point in continuing.
+Now, I don't want to dwell on the rules of this game, because, quite honestly, I don't really understand them myself, and clearly the rules of it were not important to my dream self understanding what was going on, so they are not important to try and write down, at least, I don't feel that they are, so I don't really feel like making much sense out of it.
+The only other thing I remember is that Evan was there and he showed us, "hey, check out this character, he's so broken" and he actually was the character, which was most similar to Vladimir from LOL, and he showed us how he could dash, and attack, and use his three moves with very little cooldown almost indefinitely, and he was dashing around basically saying how fun it was, and how broken it was, and how is this balanced, and things like that, and I remember thinking something like, "well, he is very weak when he is not leveled and you haven't gotten to that strength yet" because he had leveled up the character to max, and was abusing the powers of the character to its fullest.

+So after we had more or less decided to resign, I decide to make my way through this area.
+Like I said, I had driven through the 635 dream version to get here, and by the way 635 actually does go north south like I imagine everything around my parents place to be, and so after arriving at this place from the south, and exploring it a bit with Nick and Kyle, I get back in my car and go through it further north, and I was on some objective for them (we hadn't entirely given up, but we had resigned ourselves to our fate) but I remember when I drove north I got to a sort of intersection that went down and curved way up and to the left, and around that point I got lost, because I knew I was not going to reach the destination this way, or something like that, and I called Kyle and Nick, and they gave me shit for not even being able to drive to where I wanted (I think they were waiting for me for something, I forget what) and I returned their shit, but I knew that my shit didn't have the sort of ammo that theirs did, as I was basically giving them shit for giving me shit, and around then was the end of that dream.

+I also remember another area, and this area is interesting because I remember having dream Gym meets that were done here (long long after I should even be dreaming about Gym meets), but this time it was repurposed in to what was I think a sort of soliloquy show for children Kinley's age.
+Kinley was in this performance, and the stir and bustle of everyone in the area was like that of that dance recital of Kinley's that I went to that one time, with mom and dad and Kyle and Evan and everyone there, but I don't remember much of any details besides the dream.
+I do remember two details.
+One was the location.
+This entire thing was shaped like a box, and towards the stage area was the lowest area, then it came up along like the stands to the area, and at the top of that area was there was a walking area, so not at all unlike what you would imagine that should be like.
+The only really peculiar thing was that the stage area was divided into two sections by a wall, and this wall came up only about halfway between the two stage areas, so the left side was a practice area and the right side was the actual stage, and there was a gap in this dividing wall and the back wall for the little actors and actresses to walk between, and if you were on the top area in the middle along the same line as the dividing wall, you could see both stages.
+The practice stage didn't have as many seats, and didn't raise up as high, and I seem to remember it was lit way better as the actual stage area had more "dramatic stage lighting".
+So that was that.

+The other thing I remember about this whole thing, which isn't really worth taking note of in the dream, but I remember a person, female, who was exactly like the person I remember from Kinley's irl stage production.
+The memory I have of her is that she empathized with her child, who was making a fuss when she tried to put her hair all tight into a bun and put her in these absurd clothes and etc, and she put words into her fussing child like "I am actually three, I'm three and you're making me do this."
+She said this to us as she was explaining her difficulty, and her empathy, with the situation, which is an interesting sort of psychological thing going on.

+So yeah, I wanted to get these dreams out, because they are both wholly forgettable, and I already just in the thirty minutes after waking forgot a lot of details, as I know if I remembered these dreams better I could have filled an entire article as I have in the past, but right now I don't want to speak of dreams anymore but I want to read some Shakespeare, so I am going to do that, and I am certain I will come back to write some more.
+I just got the idea that my two Christians will be similar in their faith as my Grandfather and Grandmother, in that they are together, and they both are Christian, but they have very different views of Christianity, but they share their love in spite of that.
+I have also thought of the two athiests to be lovers like that as well.
+I want to interview all of them later, but right now I don't feel like I have quite the inspiration or interest to do that, it would feel more like a chore than discovery, so I will take a break, have a bit of my day, and come back to that later.